Sujoydatta26/100-days-of-code/log.md

 Day 14:

 	Progress:
 		Learnt about grid layout and how to implement it.
+Also learnt about recyclerview and gridlayoutmanager.
+Implemented it in the current assignment to make a card based menu with grids.
 	ToDo:
-		Learn how to use cardview with grid layout.
+		Complete the rest of the given assignment